paritytech/substrate-analytics/README.md

 Limitations:

-Log messages are batched together before `INSERT`
+Log messages are batched together in each actor before `INSERT`
 \- up to 128 messages or 100ms, whichever is reached sooner.
 However, an insert is only triggered on receipt of a log message, (if the check on the above conditions is true).
-In a worst case scenario, there may be up to 127 logs in memory that are not persisted to the DB until another message is received, (only if they all arrived in under 100ms and no more messages were sent subsequently).
+Batches are local to each actor in the system.

 ---